FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R4

-Version control is a way to track files over time and share them.
+'Version control' is a way to track files over time and share them.
 This allows access to earlier versions of a file(s) if and when required.
-It therefore enables us to make changes to the content of a file, view it's change log and collaborate on a single piece of work with a bunch of people.
+It therefore enables us to make changes to the content of a file, view it's change log and collaborate on a single piece of work with a team of people.

 ..
 L4